Skip to main content

 <collision>Defines the simplified geometry used for collision detection.

-<inertial>Specifies mass and inertia tensors for physics simulation.
+<inertial>Specifies the mass and inertia tensor used in physics simulation.

 <link name="manipulator_link1">